Renewable Carbon Materials

-Circular materials are innovative sustainably produced, renewable, and generally available raw materials like bioplastics and recyclates.
-Bioplastics can have different and therefore interesting characteristics that are already recognized and used in the packaging industry, agriculture and horticulture, medical, consumer electronics and the automotive industry.
+Renewable Carbon Plastics are innovative sustainably produced plastics based on the above renewable carbon sources and other generally available raw materials.
+Some rc-plastics can be the same as their fossil-based counterparts (like PP or PE) but with a renewable carbon source.
+Other rc-plastics, like biobased plastics, can have different and therefore interesting characteristics that are already recognized and used in the packaging industry, agriculture and horticulture, medical, consumer electronics and the automotive industry worldwide.

 Green Serendipity has set up the ‘Greenovation Hub’ in Amsterdam.
 Its aim: to inform on renewable materials for packaging and products whilst providing essential answers about the whole chain (from raw material until end-of-life), methods, facts, communication, certification, advantages and to connect parties within the whole supply chain.

-“Retailers, brand owners, production companies, packaging wholesalers or marketing managers: everyone is welcome at the Greenovation Hub in Amsterdam for the transition from fossil based materials to renewable materials like biobased plastics and/or recyclates.
-We have the expert knowledge and insights which are vital to helping companies convert from traditional lineair fossil based plastics and packaging to responsible, sustainable and renewable alternatives,” explains Caroli Buitenhuis.
+“Retailers, brand owners, production companies, packaging wholesalers or marketing managers: everyone is welcome at the Greenovation Hub in Amsterdam for the transition from fossil based materials to renewable materials like biobased plastics, CO2 based plastics and recyclates.
+We have the expert knowledge and insights which are vital to helping companies convert from traditional lineair fossil based plastics and packaging to responsible, sustainable and renewable alternatives,” explains Caroli Buitenhuis, founder.
 “We share our knowledge in order to accelerate the circular bio-economy.”

-The Greenovation Hub was formerly known as the Bioplastics Hub.
+The Greenovation Hub is also known as the Bioplastics Hub.

 Skype consultancy is possible.